zrendy/Atelier/README.md

 SETUP:
 1. Clone the repository
 2. Install Dependencies - npm install
-2. Build the application - npm run build
+2. Build the application - npm run build (a prebuilt "build" is included, this step could be omitted)
 3. Add your environment variables, a defined PORT and a GITHUB API Token to authenticate API requests.
 Add a 'PORT' environment variable to a port you would like your application to listen on, add a 'AUTH' environment variable set to a GITHUB token.
 4. Start your server - npm run server